cuongndc9/docker/node-mongo-docker/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The only impossible journey is the one you never begin." - Tony Robbins
+> "The way to get started is to quit talking and begin doing." - Walt Disney
 <!-- INSPIRATIONAL_QUOTE_END -->